jucmoreno1/cdc-postgres-debezium-pubsub-bq/README.md

 ### Immediate Consistency approach

-Queries reflect the current state of replicated data.
-Immediate consistency requires a query that joins the main table and the delta table, and selects the most recent row for each primary key.
+With this approach, queries reflect the current state of the replicated data.
+Immediate consistency requires a query that joins the MAIN table and the DELTA table, and selects the most recent row for each primary key.

+Getting back to our example, we have to first perform an initial load in a table in a BigQuery dataset, that we will call *customers_main*.
+This table will contain an snapshot of the current state of our table in the Postgres DB instance.

+You can use the script below to perform the initial load to the BigQuery *customers_main* table.

+    INSERT INTO \<project\>.\<dataset\>.customers_main VALUES (1001,'Sally','Thomas','sally.thomas@acme.com',3600);
+    INSERT INTO \<project\>.\<dataset\>.customers_main VALUES (1002,'George','Bailey','gbailey@foobar.com',3600);
+    INSERT INTO \<project\>.\<dataset\>.customers_main VALUES (1003,'Edward','Walker','ed@walker.com',3600);
+    INSERT INTO \<project\>.\<dataset\>.customers_main VALUES (1004,'Anne','Kretchmar','annek@noanswer.org',3600);

+As time goes by, the *customers_main* table will start having outdated information.
+To achieve immediate consistency and to show the current version of the data, this approach proposes to JOIN the MAIN table (*customers_main*) with the DELTA table (*customers_delta*) which contains the track of the changes that occured in the Postgres DB instance.

     SELECT * EXCEPT(op, row_num)
     FROM (